Time and the Trickster

 "Not exactly," Astra replied uncomfortably.
 "Look please don't ask me about that.
 I don't want to lie.
 And I don't want to think about it."

 "Uh okay," Shareen said with a shrug before looking at Sharon.
 "You seriously asked Rose about that."

 "I'm a medical student," Sharon defended.
 "I'm allowed to be concerned about possible consequences from one of my best friends sleeping with an alien."

-"And let's please change the subject," Astra said quickly as she shuddered.
+"And let's please change the subject," Astra begged quickly as she shuddered.

-"Right," Shireen said with a laugh.
+"Right," Shireen laughed.
 "Let's go help Rose protect our home planet."
 Then she paused and looked at Astra, "Earth is your home planet right?"

-"Officially," Astra said with a shrug.
+"Officially," Astra answered with a shrug.
 "I was supposed to be born here, but I was actually born on an asteroid called Demon's Run."
 Astra nodded towards the doorway.
 "Come on, let's go help Rose."